low-ghost/vimax/README.md

 Besides allowing (well requiring) custom mappings, Vimax allows several points of configuration through global variables.
 Here is a complete list and description of these variables:

-g:VimaxFuzzyBuffer:
+* g:VimaxFuzzyBuffer:
-    description: dependency for interactive buffer and is either 'fzf', 'tlib', or none.
-Should be set automatically, but you can switch back and forth with let g:VimaxFuzzyBuffer='tlib'
-    default: fzf if loaded, then tlib, then none
+..****description: dependency for interactive buffer and is either 'fzf', 'tlib', or none.
+Should be set automatically, but you can switch back and forth with let g:VimaxFuzzyBuffer='tlib' ..*default: fzf if loaded, then tlib, then none

 g:VimaxHistoryFile: